chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 ><mark class="pk-highlight-long">As the workshops unfolded, a new chapter opened.
 A woman from the 1950s entered the room, transported through time, or so it seemed.
 One of us from Walk of Shame had taken on the role of a character from another era.
 She wasn’t humorous, but rather magical and quiet.
 In a soft, measured voice, she spoke of wonder and memory—how people shared when she was young.</mark>

+As the workshops unfolded, a new chapter opened.
+A woman from the 1950s entered the room, transported through time, or so it seemed.
+One of us from Walk of Shame had taken on the role of a character from another era.
+She wasn’t humorous, but rather magical and quiet.
+In a soft, measured voice, she spoke of wonder and memory—how people shared when she was young.

 She described emotions exchanged through handwritten letters, food, and stories offered without screens, and the presence of silence as something meaningful, even weighty.
 The participants were invited to ask her anything, and they did: